scokobro/professional-identity/profIdent-draft1.md

 He summarise his experience of talking to various actors within the Japanese mass media system as ...

-> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the _kisha_ club system, we learned about serious concern about senior member of the independent media meeting with senior members of the government, we heard these stories repeatedly, and **I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity**, can perhaps enjoy self-regualtion through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation (emphasis added)
+> the problem is, the system of journalism and the structure of media itself in Japan doesn't seem to afford journalists the ability to push back against government encroachments, and you see this [...] in the example of the _kisha_ club system, we learned about serious concern about senior members of the independent media meeting with senior members of the government, we heard these stories repeatedly, and **I would really encourage journalists to organise themselves, to adopt a professional organisation, a union in effect, in which journalists can express media-wide solidarity**, can perhaps enjoy self-regulation through a press council, in short, the media itself has a role to play, the media itself bears some responsibility for this situation (emphasis added)

 <!--  and I hope thes two different tasks [change law, organise] could protect the independence fo the press. -->

 Added to this is the fact that the mainstream media in Japan is highly dominant in a very isolated market, Japanese readers, unlike readers of English, do not have the luxury of turning to say the US, Australian or even Russian press for alternative views; Japanese media firms are the pretty much the only producers of Japanese-language news and information.
 The seven _zenkokushi_ (papers with national daily reach) employ just under 20,000 staff, roughly half of these in editorial [(METI 2015 Report)](http://www.meti.go.jp/statistics/tyo/tokusabizi/result-2/h27.html).
-Between them they have daily sales of roughly 30 million copies, there are roughly XX million households in Japan.
+Between them they have daily sales of roughly 30 million copies, that is they supply daily news to over half of Japan's  roughly 52 million households [(Japan Statistical Yearbook 2017)](http://www.stat.go.jp/english/data/nenkan/66nenkan/index.htm).
 Add to this the influence of the main news agencies, Kyōdo and Jiji, who supply the bulk of news to local and regionals(CITATION!
 RAUSCH? [@Rausch:2012]), it can be seen that there is little scope for alternative and 'left-field' voices.[^fail]

 [^fail]: the repeated failures of 'public journalism' and 'citizen reporter' based initiatives also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.

+As far as broadcast news is concerned, the picture is similar; the most watched news program, NHK's 7pm news is regularly watched by 16-17 million people, news on commercial channels brings in combined audiences of over 30 million; the top-rated commercial news show, TV Asahi's _Hōdō Station_, gains in the region of 14 million viewers, NTV's early evening _news every_, about 12 million.[^scr]

+[^scr]: This adopts the rough approximation, 1% = 1 million viewers, as suggested by @Torigoe:2002.
+Figures compiled from Autumn 2016 ratings data - [Video REsaerch](https://www.videor.co.jp/data/ratedata/backnum/2016/index.htm)

 The question this paper addresses is: Why, given the obvious concern with independence and what Kaye describes as the deep committment to freedom of speech and expression in Japan, have journalists not organised in the way he describes?